Hey Folks 👋

 The two biggest players; Tesla and Waymo show this difference.
 The former is focusing on Computer Vision only while Waymo utilizes LiDAR sensors along with a bunch of other hardware.

-The LiDAR focused approach is expensive despite LiDAR prices going down in recent years.
+The LiDAR focused approach is significantly more expensive when compared to Computer Vision systems, despite LiDAR prices going down in recent years.

 In the early days, automotive-grade LiDAR systems were sold even for thousands of dollars a sensor.